paezha/Spatial-Statistics-Course/Github Book/_book/01-Reading-Basic-Operations-and-Data-Structures.md

 The chunk of code above instructed R (and trough R the computer) to `print` (or display on the screen) some text.

-## Learning objectives
+## Learning Objectives

 In this practice, you will learn:

-1. How to install R.
-2. Basic operations in R.
+1. Basic operations in R.
-3. Data classes, data types, and data transformations.
+2. Data classes, data types, and data transformations.
-4. About packages in R.
+3. More about the use of packages in R.
-5. Basic visualization.
+4. Basic visualization.

-## RStudio Window
+## RStudio IDE

-If you are reading this, you probably already read the document '00 Installation of R'.
+If you are reading this, you probably already read the introductory chapter that instructed you to install R and RStudio.
 We can now proceed to discuss some basic concepts of operations and data types.

-## Some basic operations
+## Some Basic Operations

 R can perform many types of operations.
 Some simple operations are arithmetic.
 Other are logical.
 And so on.